ericfarng/fullstack_boilerplate/SOLUTION.md

 I changed the data model from what was given.
 I also included a user_answer table, but I didn't implement anything else for that

-Backend is MVC, the directory names have the file it is also uses classes and OOP
+Backend is MVC, the directories are named appropriately.

+I also used classes and OOP.

-In the frontend code, I moved all of the logic for REST calls into an API directory Further UI updates
+In the frontend code, I moved all of the logic for REST calls into an API directory.
+Future UI updates include:
 1. randomize answer order, and maybe question order
 2. add confirm button

-LLM -
+###LLM
 I couldn't get your endpoint to work.
-I used my own key isntead.
-The code is in LlmService.ts
+I used my own key instead.
+The code is in `LlmService.ts`

 Additional work would include having an ideal answer that the LLM can also compare to.
 We can potentially use the LLM to generate it, and then a human to check it.